-- 34 Sec.
-99. RCW 46.16.30903 and 2004 c 48 s 1 are each amended to read as follows: - 36 (((1)-The-legislature-recognizes-the-Helping-Kids-Speak-license plate has been reviewed by the special license plate review board under RCW 46.16.725, and found to fully comply with all provisions of RCW 46.16.715 through 46.16.775.
+34 Sec.
+99. RCW 46.16.30903 and 2004 c 48 s 1 are each amended to 35 read as follows:

+(((1)-The-legislature-recognizes-the-Helping-Kids-Speak-license plate has been reviewed by the special license plate review board under RCW-46.16.725, and found to fully comply with all provisions of RCW

+3 46.16.715 through 46.16.775.

-(2))) The department shall issue a special license plate displaying 4 5 a symbol, as approved by the special license plate review board before June 30, 2010, recognizing an organization that supports programs that 6 7 provide no-cost speech pathology programs to children. license plate may be used in lieu of regular or personalized license 8 plates for vehicles required to display one or two vehicle license 9 plates, excluding vehicles registered under chapter 46.87 RCW, upon 10 terms and conditions established by the department.
+(2))) The department shall issue a special license plate displaying 4 5 a symbol, as approved by the special license plate review board before June 30, 2010, recognizing an organization that supports programs that б 7 provide no-cost speech pathology programs to children.
+The special license plate may be used in lieu of regular or personalized license 8 plates for vehicles required to display one or two vehicle license 9 plates, excluding vehicles registered under chapter 46.87 RCW, upon 10 terms and conditions established by the department.
 The special plates 11 will commemorate an organization that supports programs that provide 12 13 free diagnostic and therapeutic services to children who have a severe 14 delay in language or speech development.

-- 15 Sec.
-100. RCW 46.16.30905 and 2004 c 221 s 1 are each amended to read as follows: - (((1) The legislature recognizes that the law enforcement memorial license-plate has been reviewed by the special license-plate review board as specified in chapter 196, Laws of 2003, and was found to fully comply with all provisions of chapter 196, Laws of 2003.
+15 Sec.
+100. RCW 46.16.30905 and 2004 c 221 s 1 are each amended to 16 read as follows:

+17 (((1) The legislature recognizes that the law enforcement memorial 18 license-plate has been reviewed by the special license plate review 19 board as specified in chapter 196, Laws of 2003, and was found to fully 20 comply with all provisions of chapter 196, Laws of 2003.

-- (2))) The department shall issue a special license plate displaying a symbol, as approved by the special license plate review board before June 30, 2010, honoring law enforcement officers in Washington killed in the line of duty.
-The special license plate may be used in lieu of regular or personalized license plates for vehicles required to display one or two vehicle license plates, excluding vehicles registered under chapter 46.87 RCW, upon the terms and conditions established by the department. - 29 Sec.
-101. RCW 46.16.30907 and 2005 c 42 s 1 are each amended to 30 read as follows: - (((1)-The-legislature-recognizes-that-the-Washington's-Wildlife license plate collection, to include three distinct designs including bear, deer, and elk, has been reviewed by the special license plate review board under RCW 46.16.725 and was found to fully comply with all provisions of RCW 46.16.715 through 46.16.775.
+21 (2))) The department shall issue a special license plate displaying 22 a symbol, as approved by the special license plate review board before 23 June 30, 2010, honoring law enforcement officers in Washington killed 24 in the line of duty.
+The special license plate may be used in lieu of regular or personalized license plates for vehicles required to display 25 26 one or two vehicle license plates, excluding vehicles registered under 27 chapter 46.87 RCW, upon the terms and conditions established by the 28 department.

+29 Sec.
+101. RCW 46.16.30907 and 2005 c 42 s 1 are each amended to 30 read as follows:

+31 (((1)-The-legislature-recognizes-that-the-Washington's-Wildlife 32 license plate collection, to include three distinct designs including 33 bear, deer, and elk, has been-reviewed by the special license-plate 34 review board under RCW 46.16.725 and was found to fully comply with all 35 provisions of RCW 46.16.715 through 46.16.775.
+(2)) The department shall issue a special license plate collection displaying a symbol or artwork, as approved by the special license plate review board and the legislature before_June_30,2010, recognizing Washington's wildlife, that may be used in lieu of regular or personalized license plates for vehicles required to display one or two vehicle license plates, excluding vehicles registered under chapter 46.87 RCW, upon terms and conditions established by the department.